 FP DV 10.01

-Shelters and safe homes implement security systems and procedures that include:
+Shelters and safe homes keep people safe by:

-protecting the location of the shelter or safe home;

-procedures for managing threats to safety; and
+establishing systems and procedures for managing threats to safety; and

 ensuring residents, personnel, and safe home providers are aware of potential risks and familiar with all aspects of the security system and procedures.

+Related Standard: ASE 5, ASE 6

 DV 10.02

-Accommodations for residents include:
+Accommodations include:

-single rooms, rooms for two to four residents, or accommodations for larger groups, if appropriate;
+single rooms, rooms for two to four individuals, rooms for families with children, or accommodations for larger groups, if appropriate;

-adequately and attractively furnished rooms with a separate bed for each resident, including a clean, comfortable, covered mattress, pillow, sufficient linens, and blankets;
+adequately and attractively furnished rooms with a separate bed for each individual, including a clean, comfortable, covered mattress, pillow, sufficient linens, and blankets;

-a non-stacking crib for each infant and toddler that is 24 months or younger that meets safety guidelines, as applicable; and
+a non-stacking crib for each infant and toddler that is 24 months or younger that meets safety guidelines, as applicable;

+safe, private bathroom and shower facilities; and

 a safe place such as a locker to keep personal belongings and valuables.

+Interpretation: Safe and private bathroom and shower facilities may be separate lockable rooms or lockable stalls.
+When serving families with young children, bathrooms must be appropriate and safe for the care of infants and toddlers (e.g., providing tubs and baby changing areas).

 Examples: The Consumer Product Safety Commission (CPSC) provides standards to ensure safety for full-size and non-full size cribs.
-The American Academy of Pediatrics recommends that cribs are used by children under 90 centimeters (35 inches) tall.

 DV 10.03

-Shelters and safe homes meet the basic needs of survivors by providing:
+Shelters and safe homes meet basic needs by providing:

-food;
+nutritious food that addresses any unique dietary needs or restrictions to the extent possible and appropriate;

 clothing;